Technical “How-To’s”

 The next step is to configure the processors:

-• Use the resourcedetection processor to create an identifier value for each Tomcat system that the metrics are scraped from.
+• Use the resourcedetection processor to create an identifier value for each Tomcat system from which the metrics are scraped.

 • Add the batch processor to bundle the metrics from multiple receivers.
-We highly recommend using this processor in the configuration, especially for the benefit of the logging component of the collector.
-To learn more about this processor check the documentation.
+We highly recommend using this processor in the configuration, especially for the benefit of the collector's logging component.
+To learn more about this processor, check the documentation.

 yaml